Festivals in Lahore: Jashn-e-Baharaann (Basant)

 The biggest, or perhaps the best known festival is that of Jashn-e-Baharaan held in February each year.
 It is a Punjabi festival celebrating the onset of the spring season, also called the Basant Festival of kites.
 This festival is celebrated with kite flying competitions all over the city, especially in the Walled City area.
 Every year the sky fills with colorful kites of all shapes and sizes flown from rooftops.
 The kites are flown on strings called "Dorr" which is a special thread prepared with powdered glass, rice and gum which serves to cut the thread of competitor kites more effectively.
 Some of the kite-flying competitions get extremely serious.
 Women, on this day are seen wearing a bright yellow dress up to the hilt.

-This festival gained more and more importance over the years and attracted people from all over the world.
-It was banned in 2007 due to deaths from kite string.
+Basant was banned in 2007 due to deaths from kite string.
 People kept defying the ban though which resulted in accidents.
 In August 2024, the Punjab Home Department declared kite flying and its business a non-bailable offence.
+In 2026, the ban was lifted and the country celebrated its first Basant in 19 years.